Legacy of Napoleon: United States

-The art and politics of painting Napoleon
+Art and politics of painting Napoleon

 Napoleon has become a worldwide cultural icon generally associated with tactical brilliance, ambition and political power.
 His distinctive features and costume have made him a very recognizable figure in popular culture.
 He has been portrayed in many works of fiction, his depiction varying greatly with the author's perception of the historical character.
 In the 1927 film Napoleon, young general Bonaparte is portrayed as a heroic visionary.
 On the other hand, he has been occasionally reduced to a stock character, depicted as short and bossy, sometimes comically so.

-Antoine-Jean Gros (1771–1835) witnessed the Battle of Arcole (1796). and painted a portrait that pleased Napoleon.
+Antoine-Jean Gros (1771–1835) witnessed the Battle of Arcole (1796) and painted a portrait that pleased Napoleon.
 After travelling with Napoleon's army, Gros produced several large paintings of battles and other events in Napoleon's life.
-"Napoléon on the Battlefield of Eylau" was a realistic portrayal of the horrors of war.
-According to Jill Morris, Napoleon commissioned Gros to paint "Bonaparte Visiting the Plague Victims of Jaffa" (1804) to neutralize British propaganda.
-The propaganda focused on two episodes of the Egyptian campaign (1798-1800).
-First when he ordered the massacre of Turkish prisoners.
-Second when he ordered the death by poison of French soldiers suffering from the plague.
+Napoléon on the Battlefield of Eylau was a realistic portrayal of the horrors of war.
+According to Jill Morris, Napoleon commissioned Gros to paint Bonaparte Visiting the Plague Victims of Jaffa (1804) to counter reports of French atrocities.
+The reports focused on two episodes of the Egyptian campaign (1798–1800).
+First when he ordered the massacre of Ottoman prisoners, and second when he ordered the death by poison of French soldiers suffering from the plague.
 The painting showed a compassionate Napoleon visiting the sick at the plague hospital.
 Morris adds that Gros was probably using the disease as a metaphor for the vanity of Napoleon and his First Empire.

 Jacques-Louis David already was well established in 1799 when he met Napoleon.
 He was commissioned to commemorate the daring crossing of the Alps.
 The crossing had allowed the French to surprise the Austrian army and win victory at the Battle of Marengo on 14 June 1800.
 Although Napoleon had crossed on a mule, he wanted to be portrayed "calm upon a fiery steed".
-David complied with Napoleon Crossing the Saint-Bernard.
+David complied, creating five versions of Napoleon Crossing the Saint-Bernard.
 After the proclamation of the Empire in 1804, David became the official court painter of the regime.